EducationalTestingService/python-zpar/README.rst

 ZPar Server
 ~~~~~~~~~~~

-The repository provides an python XML-RPC implementation of a ZPar
+The package also provides an python XML-RPC implementation of a ZPar
 server that makes it easier to process multiple sentences and files by
 loading the models just once (via the ctypes interface) and allowing
 clients to connect and request analyses.
 The implementation is in the
+executable ``zpar_server`` that is installed when you install the
-executable ``zpar_server``.
-The server is quite flexible and
+package.
+The server is quite flexible and allows loading only the
-allows loading only the models that you need.
-Here's an example of how
+models that you need.
+Here's an example of how to start the server
-to start the server with only the tagger and the dependency parser
+with only the tagger and the dependency parser models loaded:
-models loaded:

 .. code-block::

-    $> cd examples
     $> zpar_server --modeldir english-models --models tagger parser depparser
     INFO:Initializing server ...
     Loading tagger from english-models/tagger